mapikit/meta-system-docs/docs/architecture/flows.md

 ## Declaring BOps

 When configuring a BOps, we must specify each function that needs to be executed in that specific BOp.
-This takes place in the property `configuration` on your business operation data.
+This takes place in the property [`"configuration"`](../configuring/bops/bops-configuration) on your business operation data.

 For Meta-System this property is a list that contains every function, their dependencies, and an **attributed key**.
 This means that you don't explicitly describe the flow, you declare the BOps Functions that need to be executed, what their input data is, and their **functional dependencies**.